Aging of Wine

 Returning to the oak business in France, oak trees were ordered to be planted in France during the reign of Louis XIV to satisfy the need of wood in the maritime industry and the navy in the 17th century.
 Still today oak with straight trunks are grown specifically for the oak barrel sector in the national forests of France.

-Furthermore, also he craftsmanship and professionalism of oak barrel making have lived on making France the undisputed world leader in the sector producing around 500,000 or more barrels a year.
+Furthermore, the craftsmanship and professionalism of oak barrel making have made France the undisputed world leader in the sector producing around 500,000 or more barrels a year.
 More than half of the oak barrel production is exported to mainly the US, Italy, Australia, and Spain.

 Accountants as the scrooges of the wine business